The Sleeping Cat Durian Is An Open Secret Of Negeri Sembilan

-Sleeping car durian harvest season
+Sleeping cat durian harvest season

 And some claim that this is a tree which only produces 1 harvest every 2 years.
 But this is something that has to be verified as I have noticed them on the market in continuous years.
 It’s also cultivated by Johor growers.

 These cultivation factors, together with the low yield and odd shapes that this durian can often produce makes it unappealing to growers as the commercial value is limited.

-Let’s not forget that it would great marketing effort to give it exposure to the masses.
+Let’s not forget that it would require great marketing effort to give it exposure to the masses.
 Even though the name is a marketer’s dream.